miguelsanchezvelo/AmazonFBA_AI_Agent/README.md

    ```

 ## Usage
-Run the discovery script and enter your maximum unit price when prompted:
+Run the discovery script and enter your total startup budget when prompted.
+The script reserves part of that budget for tools and subscriptions and uses the rest for product research:

 ```bash
 python product_discovery.py
 ```

-The script searches several product categories and saves up to 20 results in `data/product_results.csv`.
+The script searches several product categories, estimates profitability, and saves the top 10 opportunities in `data/product_results.csv`.

 ## Market Analysis
 To analyze the market potential of existing Amazon products by ASIN, run the